richgames12/Applied-ML-Project/README.md

-# Below is for contributers only
+# Below is for contributors only

 # Applied ML Template 🛠️